csdurfee/csdurfee.github.io/content/overs-and-rational-strategies.md

 Code: [https://github.com/csdurfee/scrape_yahoo_odds/](https://github.com/csdurfee/scrape_yahoo_odds/)

 ## A little crowd wisdom
-Last week, we saw that for NBA spread bets, the side that gets more money wins 49.2% of the time.
-This matches [what I've shown previously](/small-stakes-give-you-the-minimum-blues.html) -- the public is generally worse than a coin flip when betting on NBA basketball.
+Last week, we saw that for NBA spread bets, the more popular side wins 49.2% of the time.
+This matches [what I've shown before](/small-stakes-give-you-the-minimum-blues.html) -- the public is generally worse than a coin flip when betting on NBA basketball.

 This week, I have some good news.
-There are some types of NBA bets where the public do a little better than expected.
-Not enough to make money by following the crowd, but good enough to lose less than the -4.5% return on picking spread bets by flipping a coin.
+There are some types of bets on the NBA where the public do a little better than expected.
+Not enough to make money, but better than picking bets by flipping a coin.

 ### Money line bets and rationality
 [Last time](/lessons-from-four-years-of-nba-gambling-stats.html), I looked at money line bets and showed that there is a bias against slight to heavy underdogs, and a possible bias against very heavy favorites.
 There's a lot I didn't get to, though.
-First off, what kind of money line bets do the public prefer?
+What kind of money line bets do the public prefer?

 The public takes the home team 63% of the time, which is a little high given the home team wins 55% of games.
 The public also takes the money line favorite in 96% (4656/4839) of NBA games.

 Is that rational or not?
 We know that favorites are a slightly better deal than underdogs on the money line, so in one sense it is.
 If someone offered you a free money line bet on the NBA, you should probably pick the favorite.
 The expected value is less bad than the underdog, so it's a better choice in the long run, and your chances of making *some* money on the bet are much higher, so it's perhaps a better choice as a single bet as well.

-Someone picking the favorite 96% of the time is pretty much guaranteed to lose money.
-The winning percentage on the favorites will end up being close to 50%, because they're taking the favorite nearly every time.
-While their winning percentage on underdog bets might be good, they take them so infrequently that they don't really matter much.

-A gambler taking half favorites and half underdogs has a chance at winning 100% of their bets, but someone taking a highly imbalanced number of favorites (or underdogs) will have a whole lot of guarnteed losses.
-The gambler might capture every single win by the favorites, but close to half of their bets on favorites are still going to be losses.
+A gambler taking half favorites and half underdogs has a chance at winning 100% of their bets, but someone taking a highly imbalanced number of favorites (or underdogs) will have a whole lot of guaranteed losses.
+The gambler might correctly pick every single favorite, but close to half of their bets on favorites are still going to be losses.

 ### Getting pigeonholed